 Publications on this research

-Gray, Patty A. (submitted).
+Gray, Patty A. 2016.
 “Sovremennoe sostoianie olenevodstva na Chukotke [The current state of reindeer herding in Chukotka].”
-For inclusion in a special issue of the journal Etnograficheskoe Obozrenie [Ethnographic Review] on the theme “The current state of stock-breeding in the post-communist states”, edited by Anatoly M. Khazanov.
+Translated by Sergei Sokolovskii.
+Etnograficheskoe Obozrenie [Ethnographic Review] No.2 (2016), pp.42-54.
+Part of a special issue on the theme “The current state of stock-breeding in the post-communist states”, edited by Anatoly M. Khazanov.

 Gray, Patty A. 2012. “‘I Should Have Some Deer, But I Don’t Remember How Many’: Confused Ownership of Reindeer in Chukotka.”
 In Who Owns the Stock?
 Collective and Multiple Property Rights in Animals, ed. by Guenther Schlee and Anatoly Khazanov.
 Oxford: Berghahn Books.
 (Read a review of the book and this chapter of the book in The Toronto Review of Books.)